Translate / Traducir

 These notes come from somewhere in southern Mexico but though I originally placed them in Morelos or Guerrero, recent evidence suggests that they originated in the Mixteca part of Oaxaca.

 A Zapatista origin is suggested by the use of ‘Ejercito Libertador’ and ‘Brigada Pacheco’ in the seals on the reverse.
 The title Ejército Libertador was used by the Zapatistas in Morelos and Guerrero.
 The Brigada Pacheco was commanded by General Francisco V. Pacheco of Huitzilac, Morelos.
-When the Convention named Villa as Commander in Chief of the Conventionalist Army he was nominally commander of Zapata’s Ejército Libertador though he went to great lengths when he met Zapata to assure him that he would continue to command.
+When the Convention named Villa as Commander in Chief of the Conventionalist Army he was nominally commander of Zapata’s Ejército Libertador though he went to great lengths when he met Zapata to assure him that the latter would continue to command.
 Their subordinates, however, immediately began to manoeuvre for individual power, destroying the co-operation between the two armies within only a few months.
 In May 1915 Roque González Garza appointed Pacheco Minister of War, indicating his trust in Pacheco and by extension the trust of Villa.

 By late 1915 Pacheco was feeling Zapata’s lack of confidence in him and insisted that he was still a loyal member of the Ejército Libertador, thus making Zapata even more suspicious.
 On 13 March 1916 Pacheco withdrew his forces from Huitzilac and Cuernavaca leaving the area open to occupation by Carranza’s forces.
 Zapata was appalled and went, personally, to see what Pacheco was doing.
 On 27 March Pacheco presented Zapata with a written description of his plan: he would take a strong column to the north, encircle Carranza’s army and attack it from the rear.
 Zapata presumed that Pacheco was either crazy or intended to defect, either to Villa or to Carranza, and had him taken prisoner and shot.